Heat Networks

 Norway Publishes EEA Note On 2018 Renewable Energy Directive

-Norway has formally incorporated the EU’s 2018 Renewable Energy Directive (RED II) into the EEA Agreement, necessitating national legislative updates to align with 2030 renewable and transport fuel targets.
-Companies operating in Norway must prepare for stricter sustainability criteria for biofuels and mandatory participation in the Union Database for fuel tracking.
+Norway has formally integrated the EU 2018 Renewable Energy Directive into the EEA Agreement, mandating alignment with 2030 renewable energy and transport fuel targets.
+Operators should prepare for stricter sustainability criteria for biofuels, mandatory fuel tracking via the Union Database, and streamlined permitting for renewable projects.

 regjeringen.noNorwayNorwayEuropean Economic AreaEuropean Economic AreaEuropean UnionEuropean Union